-- Small- to medium-sized arts and culture organizations are under intense financial and operational pressure. - The ACLF serves as a pressure release for participating organizations, opening up access to flexible capital as well as training to support longer term financial planning. - The ACLF is an innovative model for supporting financial resiliency in the arts and culture sector. - The program's 15-year history provides a powerful demonstration that these working capital loans are not inherently at a greater risk of default than other commercial loans. - The ACLF program model is replicable across other arts and culture communities and other potential sectors.
+- Small- to medium-sized arts and culture organizations are under intense financial and operational pressure. - The ACLF serves as a pressure release for participating organizations, opening up access to flexible capital as well as training to support longer term financial planning. - The ACLF is an innovative model for supporting financial resiliency in the arts and culture sector. - The program's history-it is now in its 17th year as of 2025-provides a powerful demonstration that these working capital loans are not inherently at a greater risk of default than other commercial loans. - The ACLF team believes-and the SNP evaluation team agrees-that the ACLF program model is replicable across other arts and culture communities and other potential sectors.